divinsmathew/snake-react-js/README.md

-# Overview
+## Overview 🐍

-A simple and fun snake game written using React Js.
+This is yet another implimentation of the classic snake game in ReactJs.

+* 3 Levels of difficulties
+* Mobile responsive

+ Feel free to clone and improve the project.
+Bug reports, ideas and pull requests are super welcome!

-## Demo
+## Demo 🚀

-In the project directory, you can run:

-Checkout a demo of this project [here](https://diozz.github.io/snake-react-js/demo).
+Checkout a live demo [here](https://diozz.github.io/snake-react-js/demo).

+## Lisence 🚀

+Do whatever the hell you wanna do with it.